 Amber's Organics aim to produce sustainable organic gardens at an afford able cost, to the great benefit of our own environments, communities and self-reliance practices.

 Revive your garden with my abundant array of medical herb seeds, from then on you will have the chance to produce your own apothecary right outside your door, a healing domain.
-We all need and seek sanctuary a chance to regain a positive level of hope and control over our own environments and health.
-These seeds will flourish into a wonderful array of beneficial herbs and will become a complete sustainable garden filled with healing, therapeutic, nutritional and health benefits.
-Each exceptionally unique herb has a history of healing, their testimonies speak volumes down the centuries, these were our original medicines and need to be revered highly.
+We all need and seek sanctuary, a chance to regain a positive level of hope and control over our own environments and our bombarded health.
+These seeds will flourish into a wonderful array of healthful, beneficial herbs and will become a complete sustainable garden in time filled with therapeutic, nourishing and health restoring properties galore.
+Each unique herb has a history of healing, their testimonies speak volumes down the centuries, these were our original medicines and need to be revered highly.
 Most seeds germinate easily are easy to grow, they will be shipped with instructions such as small booklets or information sheets.
 Please feel free to ask any questions and contact me if you wish to contribute any herb stories of healing, gardening experiences and tips to our newsletter each month: email@example.com or text me at my (559) 3263019 number, at a reasonable hour, please.

 These seeds are open pollinated, untreated and harvested as freshly as possible.
 These vigorous seeds are stated as certified organic.
 We believe the closer to nature the better the growing result.